mpapazog/meraki-splash-profiling/README.md

 # Meraki Splash Page with Group Policies and client device profiling
 A simple NodeJS application using Express with Handlebars

-Based on code by @dexterlabora.
+Based on code and documentation by @dexterlabora.
 The code has been adapted as follows:
 * configs.js: Requires organizationId instead of networkId.
 Supports 2 separate Group policies, one for Corporate access and one for BYOD
+* index.hbs: One more hidden field has been added to communicate profiling result to the login page
 * index.js: Includes code for profiling clients to BYOD/Workstations.
 Feel free to modify the code to tune it to better detect your client devices
 * login.js: Resolves networkId based on AP MAC address.
 Uses profiling information to set differentiated policies

-# Original documentation by dexterlabora:

 ![screenshot](./screenshots/splash-screenshot.png "Splash Page")